Tanmay-N/Neptune/README.md

-# Neptune - The Recon Tool
+# Neptune - Attack Surface Management

  Neptune is a script written in Bash. it is intended to automate some tedious tasks of reconnaissance and information gathering